-3.5 Backward Compatibility
+E. Backward Compatibility

-We now examine what happens when only one of the end points implements the SL-DNSSEC protocol while the other one does not.
+In this subsection, we examine what happens when only one of the end points implements the SL-DNSSEC protocol while the other one does not.

-- Protocol-aware Requester | Protocol-oblivious Responder: The requester will not find a KEM ZKK{pk} in the QTYPE DNSKEY response from the server.
-It will then send a plain DNS query. - Protocol-oblivious Requester | Protocol-aware Responder: A KEM ZKK{pk} (along with KSK{pk} and ZSK{pk}) would be sent to the requester in the QTYPE DNSKEY response.
+- Protocol-aware Requester Protocol-oblivious Responder: The requester will not find a KEM ZKK{pk} in the QTYPE DNSKEY response from the responder.
+It will then send a typical DNS query. - Protocol-oblivious Requester Protocol-aware Responder: A KEM ZKK{pk} (along with KSK{pk} and ZSK{pk}) would be sent to the requester in the QTYPE DNSKEY response.
 However, ZKK{pk} would be ignored as a key with an unsupported algorithm.
 The requester will then dispatch a usual DNS query.

 The responder, on not finding a KEM ciphertext in the query, will then proceed with the regular DNSSEC flow.
-In due time, when the requester receives a DNS response containing signatures, it will pick the relevant key (i.e. ZSK{pk}) to perform the validation of resource records.
+In due time, when the requester receives a DNS response containing signatures, it will pick the relevant key (i.e. ZSK{pk}) to perform the validation.